MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016.md

 # Microsoft Identity Manager 2016 news and updates

 Microsoft Identity Manager (MIM) 2016 builds on the identity and access management capabilities of Forefront Identity Manager and predecessor technologies.
-MIM provides integration with heterogeneous platforms across the datacenter, including on-premises HR, directories and databases.
+MIM provides integration with heterogeneous platforms across the datacenter, including on-premises HR systems, directories, and databases.

 MIM augments Azure AD cloud-hosted services by enabling the organization to have the right users in Active Directory for on-premises apps.
 Azure AD Connect can then make available in Azure AD for Microsoft 365 and cloud-hosted apps.
 Common MIM scenarios include:
  - Automatic identity and group provisioning based on business policy and workflow-driven provisioning